Haha1609/Mitmit/README.md

 Mitmit 84 keys layout include Ano switch (5 buttons + rotary encoder) on both side.

-***Direct Key Notes
+***Direct Key must be placed on a separate row or column beside the main matrix.

-  A direct key must be placed on a separate row/column outside the main matrix.
+***Each side's .overlay file must define the direct key separately.

-  Each side's .overlay file must define the direct key separately.
+***This overlay is based on the arrangement of &default_transform map.

-Left Side Configuration:
+Left Side overlay:

   -Choose the desired row using